Recovery of a cubic non-linearity in the wave equation in the weakly non-linear regime: Introduction

 This recovers $X\alpha$; we give more details in section~\ref{sec_ps} without formulating the analysis there as a theorem.
 Knowing $X\alpha$, we can recover $\alpha$ as well.

 We also study the same problem with a real incoming wave

 Then the solution remains real, and we can write the non-linearity as $\alpha u^3$.
 In this case, harmonics do develop, and aside from the leading frequency $1/h$, we also get $k/h$ with $k$ odd.
-The transport equations do not seem to be solvable in an explicit way but they are still solvable.
-We show that for $\alpha\ll1$, one can linearize the data and solve the linearized problem to recover $\alpha$ approximately.
+The transport equations do not seem to be solvable in an explicit way but they are still solvable, see Appendix~\ref{sec_transp}.
+In section~\ref{sec_real}, we show that for $\alpha\ll1$, one can linearize the data and solve the linearized problem to recover $\alpha$ approximately.

+\textbf{Acknowledgments.} The authors want to thank Jason Murphy for pointing out that certain integrals had incorrect limits in the first version; and the anonymous referees for their helpful suggestions.